Acanthomintha ilicifolia: Conservation

-Population Size

 As of 1998, the population of the San Diego thornmint is estimated to be between 150,000 and 170,000.
-Most occurrences have between 100-10,000 plants, with the largest occurrence boasting 60,000 in 1993.
+Most occurrences have between 100 and 10,000 plants, with the largest occurrence boasting 60,000 in 1993.
 When the species was listed under the ESA in 1998, there were an estimated 52 known occurrences of the plant in the United States and 9 in Mexico, and 32 known extant occurrences.
 At the time of the 2009 5-year review, estimates identified around 80 known occurrences with approximately 55 extant occurrences.

-Past and Current Geographical Distribution

 Seed dispersal for the San Diego thornmint is limited, so the range of the species has remained largely the same.
 Although more occurrences of the plant have been found since it was listed under the ESA, it is likely that they existed before.

-Major Threats
+Major threats

 Major threats toward the San Diego thornmint fall into five categories:

 Factor 1: Destruction or modification of habitat

 This is the most significant factor affecting the species.
 Older threats that have since lessened in significance include mining operations that alter soil state.
 Newer threats include destruction by fire and invasive species.
 Some of the most common invasive species in the habitat are Avena spp., Brachypodium distachyon, Brassica nigra, Centaurea melitensis, Cynara cardunculus, and Foeniculum vulgare.
 Other examples of habitat modification for the species include general urbanization, grazing, dumping, and off-road vehicle usage.